 4.1 Title Page

-General information about an article and its authors is presented on a manuscript title page and usually includes the article title, author information, word count, and sometimes the number of tables and figures.
+General information about an article is presented on a manuscript title page and usually includes the article title, author information, word count, and sometimes the number of tables and figures.

 4.1.1 Title

-The title of your manuscript should be concise, specific and relevant.
-It should identify if the study reports (human or animal) trial data, or is a systematic review, meta-analysis or replication study.
-When gene or protein names are included, the abbreviated name rather than full name should be used.
+The title of your manuscript should be concise, specific and relevant, clearly indicating whether it reports on human or animal trial data, or if it is a systematic review, meta-analysis, or replication study.
+When referencing gene or protein names, the abbreviated form should be used instead of the full name.

 4.1.2 Author Information

-Authors' full first and last names must be provided.
-The initials of any middle names can be added.
+Authors' full first and last names must be provided and the initials of any middle names can be added.
 The PubMed/MEDLINE standard format is used for affiliations: complete address information including city, zip code, state/province, and country.
-Affiliations of the authors indicated by numbers (not symbols); equal contribution indicated by †.
-At least one author should be designated as corresponding author, and his or her email address and other details should be included at the end of the affiliation section.
-Author names will be published exactly as they appear in the manuscript file.
+Affiliations of the authors should be indicated by numbers (not symbols) and equal contribution should be indicated by †.
+At least one author should be designated as the corresponding author, and his/her email address and other details should be included at the end of the affiliation section.
+Authors’ names will be published exactly as they appear in the manuscript file.
 Please double-check the information carefully to make sure it is correct.
 If applicable, an ORCID should be placed after the name of the author.

 Authorship Change: It is the responsibility of the corresponding author to ensure that the list of authors is correct upon first submission.
-Requests to change authors (for example, adding or removing authors, author names, or contributing changes) must be accompanied by a letter signed by all authors stating that they agree to the changes.
-New authors must also confirm that they fully meet the journal authorship requirements.
+Requests to change authors (for example, addition or deletion of authors, change of authors' names or contributions) must be accompanied by a letter signed by all authors stating that they agree to the changes.
+Besides, new authors must also confirm that they fully meet the journal authorship requirements.

 4.1.3 Word Count

-A word count for the paper's text, excluding its abstract, acknowledgments, tables, figure legends, and references, allows editors and reviewers to assess whether the information contained in the paper warrants the paper's length, and whether the submitted manuscript fits within the journal's formats and word limits.
-A separate word count for the abstract is useful for the same reason.
+Excluding its abstract, acknowledgments, tables, figure legends, and references, a word count for the paper's text allows editors and reviewers to assess whether the information contained in the paper warrants the paper's length, and whether the submitted manuscript fits within the journal's formats and word limits.
+A separate word count for the abstract is useful for the same purpose.

 4.1.4 Specification of number of figures and tables

-These numbers allow editorial staff and reviewers to confirm that all figures and tables were actually included with the manuscript.
+These numbers enable editorial staff and reviewers to confirm that all figures and tables are actually included with the manuscript.

 4.2 Abstract and Keywords